Ended Health Manager

-- Ensure all partners, including IRC, MoPHP is provided with updates, following the established reporting structures.
+- Ensure all stakeholders, including IRC, MoPHP are provided with updates, following the established reporting structures.

 Program Development and Reporting

-- Monitor the evolving needs of the target communities and adjust the programmatic priorities as necessary.
+- Monitor evolving needs of the target communities and adjust the programmatic priorities as necessary.

-- Actively participate in the drafting of quality and timely internal and external reports
+- Actively participate in drafting of quality and timely internal and external reports

-- Ensure/facilitate the ongoing capacity building of national health staff, encouraging supervision, and undertake staff performance evaluations and individual development plans.
+- Ensure/facilitate the ongoing capacity building of national health staff, supportive supervision and undertake staff performance evaluations and individual development plans.

-- Ensure appropriate support by mentoring through regular field visits.
+- Ensure appropriate support by coaching through regular field visits.

-- Recruit and lead staff as vital, according to IRC Yemen policies and procedures.
+- Recruit and manage staff as necessary, according to IRC Yemen policies and procedures.

-- Build a positive relationship with the Ministry of Health, community leaders, and other partners in the target governorates
+- Build strong relationship with Ministry of health, community leaders and other stakeholders in the target governorates

-- Collaborate with other sectors to ensure a broad approach in line with IRC’s Program Framework principles and IRC Yemen coordinated program.
+- Collaborate with other sectors to ensure a holistic approach in line with IRC’s Program Framework principles and IRC Yemen integrated program.

-- Represent IRC in health coordination meetings in the health cluster and other working groups as required
+- Represent IRC in health coordination meetings in the health cluster and other coordination meetings

 - Ensure good coordination with other departments

-- At least a Bachelor’s degree in medicine or public health or other related fields
+- At least Bachelor’s degree in medicine or public health or other related fields

 - Master’s in public health or other health fields is an added advantage

-- 5 years or less experience in humanitarian work in the management of health programs, especially in maternal and child health services.
+- At least 5 years’ experience of experience in management of health programs especially in maternal and child health services.